 Casa Cenote is an exclusive oasis found between a freshwater cenote and a sandy white beach.
 This breathtaking waterway is surrounded by a lush mangrove.
 It is also the most extensive underground cave system in the world, giving it yet another reason to stop by during your visit to the Riviera Maya.

 Both divers and snorkelers will enjoy the beauty Casa Cenote offers.
-You can immerse yourself in the extraordinarily clear green waters and bask in awe of its play of light, intricate root forest and overall magic.
+You can immerse yourself in the extraordinarily clear green waters and bask in awe of its play of light, intricate root forest, and overall magic.

 The best snorkeling route is the natural route through the jungle and past the mangrove, which houses thousands of newly hatched fish.

-Casa cenote measures about 250 meters and the water levels vary depending on the area.
+Casa Cenote measures about 250 meters and the water levels vary depending on the area.
 The deepest part is about 8 meters deep.
-Visitors can swim, paddle or kayak in the cenote.
+Visitors can swim, paddle, or kayak in the cenote.

 Cenote El Jardin Del Eden

-Also known as the Garden of Eden, or Cenote Ponderosa, this cenote is popular for its spectacular beauty.
-Located 18 minutes south of Playa Del Carmen, this cenote is secluded, exclusive and quite affordable.
+Also known as the Garden of Eden or Cenote Ponderosa, this cenote is popular for its spectacular beauty.
+Located 18 minutes south of Playa Del Carmen, this cenote is secluded, exclusive, and quite affordable.
 It is surrounded by plants growing in the water and the rocks around it are covered in beautiful green moss.

 This cenote’s translucent green water makes snorkeling an extra special experience while exploring this awe-inspiring underwater world.
 Above ground, you will find massive rock formations with selected spots set aside for cliff jumping.
-This jumping spot is about 12 foot high but if you would rather go higher, there is a tree you can climb to maximize the adrenaline rush.
+This jumping spot is about 12 feet high but if you would rather go higher, there is a tree you can climb to maximize the adrenaline rush.